danielmascena/calque/README.md

         <p onclick="${this.handlerClick}">Neo Tag</p>
     `;
 };
 customElements.define('neo-tag', NeoTag);
 document.body.appendChild(document.createElement('neo-tag'));
 ```

 ### A delightful VDOM-like approach

-CalqueJS updates the markup 🖼️ after the changes on component attributes to reflect the new values.
+CalqueJS updates the DOM after the changes on component attributes to reflect the new values.

 ![ogImage](calquejs_video.gif)